Groundwork for Business Success

 Product Development: The primary goal of a new food product is to deliver a delicious product that satisfies a consumer need.
 In addition, it needs to be compliant with regulatory policies and safe for consumers to eat.

-- Regulation - Be sure to research which federal governing agency your product will follow (i.e. USDA vs FDA).
+- Regulation - Be sure to research which federal governing agency your product will follow such as USDA and FDA.
+To briefly touch upon each: USDA covers more upon meat, poultry, and egg products, whereas FDA basically covers all other food products such as bottled water, infant formulas, food additives, and dietary supplements.
 In addition, it is important to understand what regulatory requirements your product will need to follow.
 Note: Different processed foods have different regulatory requirements.

 - Safety – Foods need to be prepared to ensure that they are free from microbial, chemical and physical contaminants.